MiningMarsh/steamos-extensions/README.md

 1. Any system unit file starting with `steamos-extension-` is passed to `systemctl preset`.
 After that, it checks if the unit is enabled.
 If it is enabled and it is not yet running, `steamos-extension-loader.service` starts the unit.
 This allows extension authors to decide which services and timers should be loaded by providing a correct systemd-preset file.

 2. User unit files are treated differently.
 Systemd does not have an equivalent to systemd preset for user units; thus, every single unit is simply passed to `systemctl enable --global`, so that they will be loaded during logon.
 To control which units are running, you must ensure a correct install target.
 If you have a service fired by a timer that shouldn't run otherwise, omit the entire `[Install]` section in the unit file.
+User units also need to start with `steamos-extension-` to be considered for loading.

 ### System Updates

-The SteamOS update mechanism does not like systemd-sysext to be running, as it creates a read-only overlayfs on `/usr`.
+The SteamOS update mechanism does not like `systemd-sysext.service` to be running, as it creates a read-only overlayfs on `/usr`.
 To solve this problem, `systemd-sysext.service` unloads itself when `rauc.service` (the update service) is started.
 Unfortunately, `rauc.service` does not unload itself until reboot, which means all extensions are unloaded until reboot.
-Updates that occur during boot-up do not conflict with systemd-sysext, as they occur earlier in the boot process.
+Updates that occur during boot-up do not conflict with `systemd-sysext.service`, as only steam client updates can apply during boot-up.

 ## Extensions